When a debt collector calls, the conversation often seems all too one-sided.

-The collector makes demands.
+The collector makes impossible demands.
 Nothing you say penetrates.

 Including your assertion that you don’t recognize the collector, the debt, or any legal responsibility for paying.